nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [abhirockzz/kubexpose-operator](https://github.com/abhirockzz/kubexpose-operator) Access your Kubernetes Deployment over the Internet - [itnext.io: Kubexpose: A Kubernetes Operator, for fun and profit!](https://itnext.io/kubexpose-a-kubernetes-operator-for-fun-and-profit-f528586eee07) Access your Kubernetes Deployment over the Internet
 * [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector) **Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.**
 * [Another Autoscaler](https://github.com/dignajar/another-autoscaler) Another Autoscaler is a Kubernetes controller that automatically starts, stops, or restarts pods from a deployment at a specified time using a cron syntax.
+* [cloud-ark/kubeplus 🌟](https://github.com/cloud-ark/kubeplus) Kubernetes Operator to deliver Helm charts as-a-service
+* [cloud-ark/caastle](https://github.com/cloud-ark/caastle) Full-stack microservices deployment for Google Kubernetes Engine and Amazon Elastic Container Service
+* [eezhee/eezhee](https://github.com/eezhee/eezhee) The easiest way to build a k3s cluster on various public clouds.
+A super fast and easy way to create a k3s based kubernetes cluster on a variety of public clouds.
+Currently DigitalOcean, Linode and Vultr are supported.
+All it takes is a single command and about 2 minutes and your cluster is ready to use.
+Most of the time is taken by the cloud provider bring up the base VM.
+Eezhee is ideal for development, testing or learning about Kubernetes.
+* [ContainerSolutions/ImageWolf: ImageWolf - Fast Distribution of Docker Images on Clusters](https://github.com/ContainerSolutions/ImageWolf) Fast Distribution of Docker Images on Clusters.
+ImageWolf is a PoC that provides a blazingly fast way to get Docker images loaded onto your cluster, allowing updates to be pushed out quicker.

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)